GRESB/api-docs/source/includes/_batch-operations.md

             }
         }
     ],
-    "not_found": [101]
+    "not_found": [369075],
     "counts": {
         "created": 1,
+        "always_created": 1,
         "updated": 1,
+        "always_updated": 1,
         "deleted": 1,
         "invalid": 1,
         "not_found": 1
     }
+}
 ```

-In this example, we are going to create two new assets, update an existing one
-and delete two.
-Many required fields are missing for brevity, but assume that
-one of the assets we want to create is missing some required data and the other
-is fine.
-Assume the update is valid and that one of the assets we want to
-delete does not exist.
-The example response shows what you would expect to get
+In this example, we are going to create three new assets where on is always created, update two existing assets where one is always updated, and delete two assets.
+Many required fields are missing for brevity, but assume that one of the assets we want to create is missing some required data and the other two are fine.
+Assume both updates are valid and that one of the assets we want to delete does not exist.
+The example response shows what you would expect to get back.
-back.